-How You Will Be Tested
+How You Will Be Tested (Also read North Dakota Information section.)

 You will drive over a test route that has a variety of traffic situations.
-At all times during the test, you must drive in a safe and responsible manner; and .
-Wear your safety belt.
+At all times during the test, you must drive in a safe and responsible manner; and

-Obey all traffic signs, signals, and laws.

-Complete the test without an accident or moving violation.
+- · Wear your seat belt. - · Obey all traffic signs, signals, and laws. - Complete the test without an accident or moving violation.